Super Rugby

 Super Rugby is a men's professional rugby union club competition involving teams from Australia, Fiji, New Zealand, and the Pacific Islands.
-It previously included teams from Argentina, Japan, and South Africa.
-Building on various Southern Hemisphere competitions dating back to the South Pacific Championship in 1986, with teams from a number of southern nations, the Super Rugby started as the Super 12 in the 1996 season with 12 teams from 3 countries: Australia, New Zealand, and South Africa.
+It has previously included teams from Argentina, Japan, and South Africa.
+Super Rugby started as the Super 12 in the 1996 season with 12 teams from Australia, New Zealand, and South Africa, building on competitions dating back to the South Pacific Championship in 1986.
 The Super 12 was established by SANZAR after the sport became professional in 1995.
-At its peak the tournament featured the top players from nations representing 16 of the 24 top-three finishes in the history of the Rugby World Cup.
-After the COVID-19 pandemic forced the competition to split into three, the reformed competition in 2021 and beyond will only include Oceanian clubs representing Australia, New Zealand and from the Pacific islands (specifically a Fijian team, and a New Zealand-based Pacifika side representing Samoan, Tongan and other Pacific communities).
+After the COVID-19 pandemic forced the competition to split into three, the reformed competition in 2021 only included teams from Australia, New Zealand, and the Pacific islands.

-The name was changed to Super 14 with the addition of two teams for the 2006 season, and with expansion to 15 teams in the three countries for the 2011 season, the competition was rebranded as Super Rugby (with no number).
+The name was changed to Super 14 with the addition of two teams for the 2006 season, and with expansion to 15 teams for the 2011 season, the competition was rebranded as Super Rugby (with no number).
 In 2016 two new teams, the Jaguares from Argentina and Sunwolves from Japan, joined the competition, playing in two newly separated African groups.

-In 2018, the competition underwent another change in format, this time dropping two teams (the Cheetahs and Kings) from the South African conference, and one (Western Force) from the Australian conference.
-This left the competition with 15 teams.

-The Sunwolves left the competition for financial reasons before the conclusion of the 2020 season.
-The 2020 Super Rugby season was subsequently cancelled due to the COVID-19 pandemic, and this led to a mass-scale restructuring of the competition.
-Due to international travel restrictions relating to the pandemic, the competition was unable to resume in its multinational format, prompting Rugby Australia and New Zealand Rugby to launch domestic tournaments, Super Rugby AU and Super Rugby Aotearoa respectively.
-Both these tournaments will continue in 2021, to be followed by Super Rugby Trans-Tasman, a crossover tournament.

-In September 2020, the South African Rugby Union announced the withdrawal of their four Super Rugby franchises from the competition, with plans for them to join an expanded PRO14 (which would become the United Rugby Championship).
-The Argentinian Jaguares also would take no further part in Super Rugby competitions.
+In 2018, the Cheetahs, Kings and Western Force were dropped, leaving 15 teams.
+The Sunwolves left the competition before the end of the 2020 season.

+The 2020 season was cancelled due to the COVID-19 pandemic.
+Due to international travel restrictions relating to the pandemic, Rugby Australia and New Zealand Rugby held domestic tournaments, Super Rugby AU and Super Rugby Aotearoa respectively.
+Both these tournaments continued in 2021, to be followed by Super Rugby Trans-Tasman, a crossover tournament.
+In September 2020, the South African Rugby Union withdrew their four franchises from the competition, with plans for them to join the PRO14.
+The Argentine Jaguares also left the competition.

-The long-term future of Super Rugby in 2022 and beyond was confirmed in August 2021, with a 12-team format confirmed.
-The competition sees the addition of a Fijian side and a team representing the Pacific Islands, and will return to a format similar to what was played pre-COVID-19 pandemic.
-The tournament for 2022 and 2023 will be named Super Rugby Pacific.
+In August 2021 a 12-team format was confirmed, with the addition of the Fijian Drua and Moana Pasifika, a team representing the Pacific Islands.
+The tournament from 2022 is named Super Rugby Pacific.